There’s a difference between fermented foods and probiotics (even if labels tell you otherwise). Here’s why both are great additions to your routine.

 1By signing up, you consent to receive Seed emails.

-The short answer: Contrary to what many think (and what labels may incorrectly tell you), fermented foods and probiotics are not necessarily one and the same.
+The short answer: Contrary to what many think (and what labels may incorrectly tell you), fermented foods and probiotics are not necessarily the same.
 If you want specific, scientifically validated health benefits, your best option is to take a probiotic supplement.
-But fermented foods can be delicious and nutritious options to include in your diet.
+But fermented foods can be delicious and oftentimes extremely nutritious options to include in your diet.
 So it’s not an “either/or” situation.

-The long answer: Let’s start with the scientific definitions, since these two terms have relatively precise ones codified by the International Scientific Association for Probiotics and Prebiotics (ISAPP).
-Probiotics are defined as “live microorganisms which, when administered in adequate amounts, confer a health benefit on the host.”1 (Fun fact from the Seed-verse: This definition was first authored by a 2002 UN/WHO expert panel, chaired by Seed’s Scientific Board Member Dr. Gregor Reid.)
+According to the International Scientific Association for Probiotics and Prebiotics (ISAPP), probiotics are defined as “live microorganisms which, when administered in adequate amounts, confer a health benefit on the host.”1 (Fun fact from the Seed-verse: This definition was first authored by a 2002 UN/WHO expert panel, chaired by Seed’s Scientific Board Member Dr. Gregor Reid.)

 What does this definition really mean?
 Let’s break down a few critical components: